-For moving platforms, the following additional variables will be included to indicate the velocity of the platform at each time.
+For moving platforms, include the following variables to indicate the velocity of the platform at each time.
+Omit entirely for fixed platforms.

-Variables in this convention will have the string attribute meta_group, set to the value "platform_velocity".
+Variables in this convention will have the string attribute meta_group, set to the value "platform velocity".

 Variable name Dimension Type Units Comments eastward_velocity (time) float m/s EW velocity of the platform.
 Positive is eastwards. northward_velocity (time) float m/s NS velocity of the platform.
 Positive is northwards. vertical_velocity (time) float m/s Vertical velocity of the platform.
 Positive is up. eastward_wind (time) float m/s EW wind at the platform location.
 Positive is eastwards. northward_wind (time) float m/s NS wind at the platform location.
 Positive is northwards. vertical_wind (time) float m/s Vertical wind at the platform location.
 Positive is up. heading_rate (time) float degrees/s Rate of change of heading roll_rate (time) float degrees/2 Rate of change of roll of the platform pitch_rate (time) float degrees/s Rate of change of pitch of the platform.